 Psychiatric Research Institute

 The Psychiatric Research Institute opened in 2008 and serves as the “home base” for the psychiatry residency.
 This is where residents meet for weekly didactics and lunches.
 PRI features several different clinical experiences for students and residents.
-There are three inpatient units – a general adult acute inpatient unit, a women’s unit, and the Child Diagnostic Unit, which is one of only a handful of its type in the nation.
+There are four inpatient units – a General Adult Acute Inpatient Unit, Co-occurring Disorders Unit, a Women’s Unit, and the Child Diagnostic Unit, which is one of only a handful of its type in the nation.
+Residents spend 3 months during their PGY-1 year split between the Women’s and Co-occurring Disorders Units.
 The Interventional Psychiatry program offers a range of treatments, including electroconvulsive therapy (ECT) and transcranial magnetic stimulation (TMS) as well as intravenous ketamine and intranasal esketamine.
-The ECT service performs an average of 10-15 treatments daily, and residents assist in the ECT treatments of their inpatients.

-In addition to the inpatient and procedural services, there is a number of outpatient services offered at PRI.
-We have a general psychiatric outpatient clinic called the Walker Family Clinic, through which residents rotate in this clinic during their PGY-3 year.
-Residents spend time in their PGY-2 year in the Center for Addiction Services and Treatment, which includes a methadone/buprenorphine program.
-There are also opportunities to work with the Women’s Mental Health Program, which specializes in the treatment of mental health issues during and after pregnancy.
-Both of these programs also conduct ongoing research that residents can assist with if interested.
+In addition to its inpatient and procedural services, PRI offers a variety of outpatient programs.
+Residents participate in continuity clinic during their PGY-3 year through the Walker Family Clinic, our general outpatient psychiatry clinic.
+Specialized programs include the Women’s Mental Health Program, which focuses on psychiatric care during and after pregnancy, and the Center for Addiction Services and Treatment, which provides comprehensive addiction treatment, including methadone and buprenorphine services.
+Both programs are actively involved in research and offer opportunities for interested residents to participate in scholarly activities.
 PRI is also home to the Brain Imaging Research Center and houses an f-MRI machine.
 There are a number of research studies going on at any given time, and residents have the opportunity to interact with research faculty and assist with existing projects, or develop a project of their own, through the Resident Academic Track.

 Arkansas State Hospital